jim-deriv/flutter-chart/doc/interactive_layer.md

 ### Summary

 `DrawingV2` serves as the foundation for all drawable elements in the Interactive Layer, defining four essential responsibilities: painting visual representations on the canvas, performing precise hit testing for user interactions, calculating accurate bounding areas, and handling user interaction gestures.
-The `DrawingToolState` enum works in conjunction with `DrawingV2` to define the possible states a drawing can be in (idle, selected, hovered, adding, dragging, or animating), which affects both its visual appearance and interaction behavior.
+The `DrawingToolState` enum works in conjunction with `DrawingV2` to define the possible states a drawing can be in (normal, selected, hovered, adding, dragging, or animating), which affects both its visual appearance and interaction behavior.
 This design creates a flexible system where drawings can adapt their appearance and behavior based on their current state while maintaining a consistent interface for the Interactive Layer to work with.

 ## InteractiveLayerBase